 Under our 2020 annual cash incentive program, 20% of the target bonuses for Drs.
 Baffa and de Groot and Messrs.
 Shukla and Hadfield were allocated to the individual objectives established for each executive.
 The board of directors determined that each executive, other than Mr. Shukla, had achieved 100% of their individual goals and that Mr. Shukla had achieved 50% of his individual goals.
 When factoring in the board's determination that we had achieved 80% of the corporate goals, the resulting payout awarded each executive, other than Mr. Shukla, was 84% of their targeted cash bonus and was 74% for Mr. Shukla.
-In February 2021, Ms. Hagen replaced Dr. Cooper as our Interim Chief Executive Officer, and as a result Dr. Cooper was not awarded a cash bonus under our 2020 annual cash incentive program.
+In February 2021, Ms. Hagen replaced Dr. Cooper as our Interim Chief Executive Officer.
+Dr. Cooper remains a scientific advisor employee of the Company as we evaluate a longer term role for Dr. Cooper.
+The board of directors will determine Dr. Cooper's 2020 target bonus in connection with this potential longer term role.